richinex/pymultipleis/README.md

 on Windows installation is also provided in this [repo](https://github.com/Dipolar-Quantum-Gases/jaxfit/blob/main/README.md).

-After installing the dependencies, you can now install pymultipleis via the following pip command
+After installing JAX, you can now install pymultipleis via the following pip command

 ```bash
 pip install pymultipleis